Xe/site/blog/we-have-go-2.markdown

 `within.website/ln@0.9` as dependencies for _two different projects_ without
 having to vendor source code or do advanced GOPATH manipulation between projects.
-It also adds cryptographic checksumming for each Go module that you download from the internet.
-This allows you to avoid having to shell out to `git` every time you fetch a module that someone else has fetched before.
+It also adds cryptographic checksumming for each Go module that you download from the internet, so that you can be sure the code wasn't tampered with in-flight.
+They also created a cryptographic checksum comparison server so that you could ask a third party to validate what it thinks the checksum is so you can be sure that the code isn't tampered with on the maintainer's side.
+This also allows you to avoid having to shell out to `git` every time you fetch a module that someone else has fetched before.
 Companies could run their own Go module proxy and then use that to provide offline access to Go code fetched from the internet.

 <xeblog-conv name="Mara" mood="hmm">Wait, couldn't this allow Google to see the
 source code of all of your Go dependencies?
 How would this intersect with